 Since January 20th, 2017, Donald Trump has been my president.
 Prior to that, Barack Obama was my president, and prior to that George W. Bush was my president.
 I joyfully supported Presidents Bill Clinton, George H.W.
 Bush, and Ronald Reagan.
 And I vividly remember loving my America while Jimmy Carter, Gerald Ford, Richard Nixon, and LBJ were in the White House.
-I know, I know, in today’s society where people claim their individuality by saying the New England Patriots are not their Super Bowl Champions and, here in Colorado, pot smokers claim everyday life as “not my reality,” it’s convenient not to carry much responsibility ourselves and to blame others for our disappointments.
-Life is real, and the mark of maturity is to respond to it realistically and responsibly.
+I know, I know, in today’s society, people claim their individuality by saying their reality is actually reality.
+Not so.
+Life is real, and you are part of reality, but your perceptions don’t establish reality.
+One mark of maturity is to respond to outside situations realistically and responsibly.
 I know.
 I’ve been around since JFK and Eisenhower were also my presidents.

-Now for my reality and my current president — I totally blew it predicting this election.
+Now to the President: I totally blew it predicting the 2016 election.
 I don’t want to replay the campaigns, and I’m sure you don’t want me to.
-But this election cycle totally surprised me.
+But that election cycle totally surprised me.
 When Trump was nominated, I predicted Hillary Clinton would win 50 states, five territories, and the District of Columbia, not because I was for Clinton, I just couldn’t imagine Trump winning.
 I was wrong.
 Trump won.

 - I think Sanders helped elect Trump: I think Sanders had better manners and answered questions more directly than Trump or Clinton, but I’ve traveled the world and know that the compelling language of socialism does not deliver as promised.
 Since Clinton allowed Sanders to pull her further left, I was again motivated to disregard my concerns about Trump.
 I believe we are in the early stages of the socialization of America, but I did not want to contribute to that slide.
 When I learned that 85% of Sanders supporters switched to Clinton, that helped persuade me to shift the other direction.